 Mother Teresa Wooden Peg Doll—if you collect wooden peg dolls, check out this adorable little doll.
 Each doll is handmade and fits well with Little People playsets.
 Spend $20 or more in the shop during September and get a Mother Teresa doll for free.
 Dolls are about $10 plus shipping.

 Holy Heroes CD and Colouring Book—the story of Blessed Mother Teresa is one of our favourite Glory Stories.
-Right now, all Mother Teresa products at Holy Heroes are on sale ($10 for the CD instead of $15!).
+This story is a great way to introduce your children to this amazing saint.

 Do Small Things with Great Love T-shirt—this T-shirt is a great visual reminder of one of Mother Teresa’s most famous quotes.
 She’s famous for doing great things, but she started by doing small things for the ignored people of India.
 We can do the same in our little corner of the world!
 T-shirts start at $20.